RishiNandha/RishiNandha.github.io/src/assets/blog/markdowns/leading_a_student_club_pt1.md

 ### 3.1.
 Apologize, not with a Justification, but with a Course of Action

 What happens when you make a mistake?
 More importantly, what happens when there was a miscommunication and some essential task was not done by your team?
 Most people think "I'm genuinely sorry" will make that cut.
-Unfortunately, the phase is malformed in itself: **if an adjective like "genuinely" has to substantiate how much you mean the apology, then your apology doesn't make the cut.**
+Unfortunately, the phrase is malformed in itself: **if an adjective like "genuinely" has to substantiate how much you mean the apology, then your apology doesn't make the cut.**

-Unfortunately, far too many people who are heading some club end up either riding on their ego to never step down and apologize, or **end up explaining their side of things after the apology thereby undoing the apology**.
+Unfortunately, far too many people who are heading some club end up either riding on their ego to never step down and apologize, or **end up justifying their side of things after the apology thereby undoing the apology**.
 Consider the following apology:

     Hey guys, I'm sorry to let you know that our collaborator has backed out of the project.
 I sincerely apologize for this setback.
 You folks have put in sincere efforts into this project and we will make sure we recover from this soon.